-She was a semi-finalist in The Brussels International Young Jazz Singer in 2008 and was the only European finalist at the Shure Montreux Jazz Vocal Competition 2009.
+Irene was one of the semi-finalists in The Brussels International Young Jazz Singer in 2008 and was the only European finalist in the Shure Jazz Voice Competition at the Montreux Jazz Festival in 2009.

 He was a founding member of the Neil Cowley Trio and recorded the first three albums and toured extensively with the trio, contributing to the writing and arranging.
-In 2006, they were presented with a ‘BBC jazz award’ and even made it to ‘Later with Jools Holland’ on the BBC!
+In 2006, they won the prestigious ‘BBC Jazz Award’.

-He has played at major festivals in the UK (Glastonbury, The Big Chill, London Jazz Festival etc) He has played in major venues in UK from Queen Elizabeth Hall to Ronnie Scott’s.
+He has played at major festivals in the UK such as Glastonbury, The Big Chill and the London Jazz Festival and has performed at all the major music venues from the Queen Elizabeth Hall to the Southbank Centre and to Ronnie Scott’s.

-He has played at jazz clubs and festivals in USA (Rochester, New York), Canada (Montreal, Vancouver, Toronto), Australia (Perth, Brisbane, Sydney, Melbourne) , New Zealand (Auckland, Queenstown) Thailand, most of Europe (not quite all tho!!)…
+Richard has also toured extensively, playing jazz clubs and festivals all around the world such as the USA (Rochester), Canada (Montreal, Vancouver, Toronto), Australia (Perth, Brisbane, Sydney, Melbourne) , New Zealand (Auckland, Queenstown) Thailand and most of Europe.

-Radio – sessions for BBC Radio 3 and 6 (Jazz Line Up and Tom Robinson)
+His TV appearances include Later With Jools Holland, and RTE Eire – his radio performances have seen him play sessions for BBC Radio 3 and 6 (Jazz Line Up and Tom Robinson).